Religious Activism on Campuses in Togo and Benin: Christian and Muslim Students Navigating Authoritarianism and Laïcité

-The core argument is that intergenerational and gender relations are at the heart of the dynamics (re)structuring the Islamic ﬁeld in recent decades, and that these relations are intricately linked to issues of power and religious authority.
+The central argument is that intergenerational and gender relations are at the heart of the dynamics that have (re)structured the Islamic field in recent decades, and that these relations are intimately linked to issues of power and religious authority.
 I assess the individual and collective capacity of youth and women to both challenge and conform to social constraints through Islamic activism.
-I demonstrate that generational and gender differences heavily favoring male senior leaders in both countries in the 1970s and ’80s have been tempered over time, even if tensions persist.
-This is especially salient in Burkina Faso where strong gerontocratic principles still prevail within Islamic organizations, and showing deference to the older generation often remains an important social norm.
-The recent developments in both countries also echo the diversification in the types and sources of religious authority which can be observed elsewhere in the contemporary Muslim world.
+I show that the generational and gender differences that strongly favored male leaders in both countries in the 1970s and 1980s have moderated over time, although tensions remain.
+This is particularly evident in Burkina Faso where strong gerontocratic principles still prevail within Islamic organizations, and showing deference to the older generation often remains an important social norm.
+Recent developments in both countries also reflect the diversification of types and sources of religious authority observed elsewhere in the contemporary Muslim world.
 More individuals and groups from different segments of society now claim the right to speak in the name of Islam, including youth and women.
-Francophone “Muslim intellectuals” have been at the forefront of the emergence of a “civil Islam” by devising new forms of civic engagement and entrepreneurship for socio-economic development.
+Francophone “Muslim intellectuals” have been at the forefront of the emergence of a “civil Islam,” developing new forms of civic engagement and entrepreneurship for socio-economic development.